ramen4598/Study_nodeJS/README.md

 ## docker compose up

-move to directory where `docker-compose.yml` file is exit
+move to directory where `docker-compose.yml` file is.

 and then ...